Channel wing: Operating principle

-Applications and limitations
+Applications

-The layout was not successfully proven in an aircraft for a long time, though Custer showed theoretically and experimentally that the principle was capable of vertical flight.
-Since they were built with conventional rudders needing some minimum airspeed to be functional, none of the aircraft designed by Custer were capable of full vertical takeoff, but instead were characterized as STOL (short takeoff and landing).
-The required runway for takeoff was very short, however, 200 ft for the CCW-1, 66 ft for the CCW-2, with a take off speed of as low as 20 mi/h.
-Full vertical takeoff is theoretically feasible, but would require additional modifications and means of control.
+The channel wing was not proven in an aircraft for a long time, though Custer showed theoretically and experimentally the principle of vertical flight.
+His designs were built with conventional rudders that required some airspeed to be functional, so none of the aircraft designed by Custer were capable of vertical takeoff, but instead were characterized as STOL (short takeoff and landing).
+The required runway for takeoff was remarkably short: 200 ft for the CCW-1, 66 ft for the CCW-2, with a take off speed of as low as 20 mi/h.
+Full vertical takeoff is theoretically feasible.

-Custer investigated both aircraft with pure channel wings as well as aircraft with additional conventional wings located outside the channels.
+Custer investigated aircraft with pure channel wings and aircraft with additional conventional wings located outside the channels.
 The construction functions very well at relatively low speeds.
-At higher speeds, at high propeller RPM, oscillations would occur in the areas around the propeller, causing increased noise as well as creating long term destructive vibrations in the structure.
+At higher speeds, at high propeller RPM, oscillations occurred in the areas around the propeller, causing increased noise as well as creating long term destructive vibrations in the structure.

 The twin engine layout featuring two channel wing features was the most tested configuration.
-The twin layout had a higher risk of loss of control during a single engine failure situation, and required very high nose up attitude for STOL flight compared to conventional twin engine aircraft.
+The twin layout had a higher risk of loss of control during a single engine failure situation, and required a high nose up attitude for STOL flight.

 Two of Custer's CCW aircraft survive.
-The CCW-1 is located at the Smithsonian's National Air & Space Museum in Suitland, Maryland.
-The CCW-5, which was based on the Baumann Brigadier executive aircraft, is exhibited at the Mid-Atlantic Air Museum in Pennsylvania.
+CCW-1 is located at the Smithsonian's National Air & Space Museum in Suitland, Maryland.
+CCW-5, which was based on the Baumann Brigadier executive aircraft, is exhibited at the Mid-Atlantic Air Museum in Pennsylvania.

-Later, research performed by NASA concluded that the advantage in lift and field length performance achieved did not offset the layout's many deficiencies in climb and high speed ability, and problems meeting certification requirements for general aviation.
+Later, research performed by NASA concluded that the advantage in lift and field length performance achieved did not offset the layout's many deficiencies in climb and high speed ability, and identified problems meeting certification requirements for general aviation.
 The main issue is that the semi-circular beam wing configuration incurs increased profile drag and weight penalties over a conventional wing of the same lifting planform, and a common straight wing could provide almost the equivalent lift enhancement when exposed to the same slipstream-induced increased dynamic pressure.

-Hybrid Channel Wing
+Hybrids

-From 1999–2004 A joint research project led by Georgia Institute of the Technology Research Institute in Atlanta was funded by Langley Research Center.
-Aircraft were tested using channel wing principle layouts with circulation control devices that leveraged the Coandă effect.
-Performance of the wing was increased, and angle of attack was lowered, reducing some of the drawbacks of the design.
-The resultant design has been patented.
+From 1999–2004 a joint research project led by Georgia Institute of Technology Research Institute was funded by Langley Research Center.
+Aircraft were tested using channel wing layouts with circulation control devices that leveraged the Coandă effect.
+Performance improved and angle of attack was lowered.
+The resultant design is patented.